CYBAVO/android_wallet_sdk_sample/docs/private_chain.md

   - Pass `crosschain: 1`, it returns transactions of [Deposit to Private Chain](#deposit-to-private-chain) and [Withdraw to Public Chain](#withdraw-to-public-chain)
   - Pass `crosschain: 0`, it returns transactions of [Inner Transfer](#inner-transfer).

-## Finance Product Solution
+## Finance Product
-After deposit to CPC, you can further deposit to finance product for a period of time to get interest, the finance product can be setup on the admin panel.
+After deposit to CPC, users can further deposit to finance product for a period of time to get interest, the finance product can be setup on the admin panel.
 In this section, we will illustrate how to achieve this feature through related API.

 ### Product Setting and Model